Lane Caudell

 Lane Caudell (born April 25, 1952) is an American actor and singer-songwriter who appeared in the films Goodbye, Franklin High, and Hanging on a Star and played Woody King on the NBC daytime soap opera Days of Our Lives (1982–1983).
+In addition to working as a solo artist, Caudell's musical endeavors included recording and touring with the Player precursor, Skyband.

 Caudell works as a music publisher for Cauley Music Group in Nashville, Tennessee.
 He is the father of actor-musician Lane Toran.

 Filmography

 Film and television

 Caudell had roles several minor films for the teenage market in the 1970s, including the lead role in the musical film Hanging on a Star, in which "a big rubbery Lane Caudell arises on a swampy stage and sings in a bubblingly oily voice."
 Caudell had the starring role in The Archer, a fantasy with swords and sorcerers.
 Caudell's character, Toran of the Hawk Clan, has been framed for the murder of his father, Chief Brakus.

-Hal Erickson praised his performance in Goodbye, Franklin High."
+Hal Erickson praised his performance in Goodbye, Franklin High.

-In her 1987 memoir Confessions of a Groupie: I'm with the Band, Pamela Des Barres describes Caudell as having given up show business, "after playing a caveman in a TV movie and a brief stint on Days of Our Lives."
+In her 1987 memoir I'm with the Band: Confessions of a Groupie, Pamela Des Barres describes Caudell as having given up show business, "after playing a caveman in a TV movie and a brief stint on Days of Our Lives."